This ultimate Sydney to Brisbane road trip itinerary will touch on the travel logistics and the best stops between these two Australian cities.

 This stunning part of New South Wales is a must-see on any drive from Sydney to Brisbane, and while you could easily spend a week checking out all the amazing things to do in Port Stephens, we recommend spending at least one night here.

 First up you could book into an excellent quad biking experience along the Stockton Dunes, the largest moving sand dunes in the Southern Hemisphere!
+Or surf at One Mile Beach, enjoy a coastal walk, or snorkel in search of some marine life.

 Have an enjoyable dinner in Nelson Bay, and then the next morning you can head off on an awesome whale watching or dolphin cruise!